michael-riess/angular-muuri-kanban-demo/README.md

-# AngularMuuriKanbanDemo
+# Angular Muuri: Kanban Demo

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Inspiration

-After looking for some documentation and examples of Muuri with Angular and coming up short, I decided to make a simple sample project that might help others looking for stepping board.
+After looking for some documentation and examples of Muuri with Angular and coming up short, I decided to make a simple sample project that might help others looking for a stepping board.

 Angular 6 implementation of Niklas Rämö's [Muuri: simple kanban](https://codepen.io/niklasramo/details/ppeMbK)